DrKnackerator/RolandZenDecodeXML/README.md

 **Build3**

 Added `displayMeasurement` and `displayRange`.
 Fixes invalid item issues with EQ section.
-Added ModelSyn and PCM Rythm structures to output, plus some model data
+Added ModelSyn and PCM Rythm structures to output, plus some model data.
+Changed `valueOffset` to `sysexValueOffset` as it only influences data sent by sysex.

 ## Limitations